Everything you need to know about Data Archiving

 Different Archiving Strategies Users Can Follow to Protect Data

-Strategy 2: You can consider of encrypting your archives if you’re confident enough of the passwords you’re using.
+Strategy 2: You can consider encrypting your archives if you’re confident enough of the passwords you’re using.
 These passwords can be lost or forgotten.
 But, if the data is too sensitive, you have to think about encrypting it.

 Strategy 3: It’s better to avoid proprietary file formats for saving archives.
-In future, some of these file formats will tend to become unreadable.
+In the future, some of these file formats will tend to become unreadable.
 For compression, the format should be universal like ZIP.

 Strategy 5: Don’t create archives from unfinished data.
 Make sure that your data is final and that doesn’t require any change before preparing archive from it.

-Let you might be less concerned about your data until this moment.
+You might be less concerned about your data until this moment.
 If there’s any change in such an approach after reading this article, it’ll be an honor for me.

 Protect your data by archiving it.